Product Code: IDCKGEERL0

 Figure 1 shows the mean rainfall deciles for total winter/spring (June to November) rainfall for the twelve La Niña years listed above.
 The average Southern Oscillation Index (SOI) values across the six month period for each of these El Niño years are shown in Table 1.
 For each of the twelve years, the rainfall percentiles for the winter/spring period were calculated against all years between 1900 and 2004.
 These percentiles were then averaged for each point in Australia, and the result mapped.

 The map shows that the average La Niña impact for winter/spring rainfall is not the exact opposite of the corresponding El Niño impact.
 The blue shadings in Figure 3 indicate "above average" rainfall (deciles 8 and 9) for the six month period.
 Most notable is the much broader impact across northern and central Australia.
-Some of this is undoubtedly due to heavier rainfalls in October and November associated with an early start to the Northern Wet Season (October to April) in La Niña years, but this is not the whole story.
+Some of this is undoubtedly due to heavier rainfalls in October and November associated with an early start to the northern wet season in La Niña years, but this is not the whole story.

 |Year||Average SOI||Year||Average SOI|